Nano-biotechnology & Nano-medicine

 Nano-biotechnology & Nano-medicine is a rapidly advancing interdisciplinary field that bridges physical sciences with biology and medicine via chemistry tools.
 The nanobiotechnology and nanomedicine laboratories in FUNSOM have been exploiting cutting edge chemical, material and biotechnologies to develop novel functional nanobiomaterials with excellent biocompatibility and unique optical/electrical/magnetic properties for applications in biological and biomedical research.

-4. Biomaterials and Cancer Immunotherapy:
+4. Biomaterials and immunoengineering.

 Immunotherapy is a treatment that harnesses the power of a patient’s own immune system to fight disease.
 Our goal is to develop functional biomaterials and biomaterial-based approaches for immunomodulatory therapies for cancer, infectious diseases, autoimmune disorders and age-related disease.
 Aims to precisely control the immune responses using biomaterial engineering approaches to develop a number of promising novel strategies in immunotherapies.

-5. Interactions of Nanomaterials and Biological Systems:
+5. Interactions of nanomaterials and biological systems.

 Revealing the mechanisms and interactions between nanomaterials and biological molecules, cells, as well as biological systems.
 Carrying out biosafety assessment of primary biomedical nanomaterials in vitro and in vivo systematically.